 At the River: The Purpose

-- To impact M.Div. and MAR education so students understand the creative value of arts to spread the gospel through the use of arts.
+- To impact M.Div. education so students understand the creative value of arts to spread the gospel through the use of arts.

 - To build connections between the seminary and the broader community, exploring ways arts can positively impact our community, dealing with poverty and racial injustice

 - To teach specialized, more particular ways to incorporate the arts into ministry in the Theology & Arts Doctor of Ministry track

 - To collaborate with MethodistHospital – we bring the education piece and Methodist brings the space; how to impact local churches?

 - To provide Christian education for communities of faith – workshops, bringing in artists